meyfa/get-some-rest/README.md

 ## Usage

-This package requires Node version 18 or later.
+This package requires Node version 18 or later because it makes use of native `fetch()`.
 Additionally, it is packaged as an ES module only, so your tests have to be in ESM format, too.